dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_monitoring.md

 ### 2. Configure Metricbeat

-The parameter METRICBEAT_MODULES must be set differently for each host, depending on which services are running on which host.
+Use the parameter METRICBEAT_MODULES, which must be set differently for each host, depending on which services are running on which host.

 | Component              | Description                           |
 | :---                   | :---                                  |